microsoft/MixedRealityToolkit-Unity/Documentation/Boundary/BoundarySystemGettingStarted.md

 mixed reality applications.
 Boundaries define the area in which users can move around while wearing a VR headset.

-Boundaries are an important component of a mixed reality experince to help users avoid unseen obstacles while wearing a VR headset.
+Boundaries are an important component of a mixed reality experience to help users avoid unseen obstacles while wearing a VR headset.

 Many Virtual Reality platforms provide automatic display, for example a white outline